intmus/inttheory/_20-extended-and-mediant-harmonies/b1-ex-mediantharmonyandSVI.md

 w:C:I vi ii V I{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

-Most students when presented with these questions determine that the strength of the progression comes from four things:
+When presented with these questions, most musicians consider the strength of the progression stemming from four things:
 - The overall smoothness of the voice-leading in the upper voices
 - The "pull" from certain tendency tones toward another
 - The strong, repetitive pattern of the bass voice